abdibrokhim/ascon-stm32-asm-opt/final-report/METHODS.md

 ### Experimental Platform

-To evaluate the performance of optimizations applied to the ASCON algorithm, a lightweight cryptographic algorithm designed for resource-constrained devices, two widely adopted development boards from the STM32 family were chosen: the STM32F103 and STM32F407 Discovery Boards.
+To evaluate the performance of software implementations on embedded systems, two widely adopted development boards from the STM32 family were chosen: the STM32F103 and STM32F407 Discovery Boards.
 These boards are popular in the realms of IoT and embedded systems development due to their cost-effectiveness, flexibility, and strong community backing.
 The STM32F103 is equipped with an ARM Cortex-M3 core, a 32-bit RISC processor that strikes a balance between performance and power efficiency, running at a maximum clock speed of 72 MHz.
 It comes with 64 KB of flash memory and 20 KB of SRAM, making it well-suited for applications where resources are limited yet computational reliability remains essential.
-In contrast, the STM32F407 features the more advanced ARM Cortex-M4 core, capable of operating at up to 168 MHz, with significantly larger memory resources—1 MB of flash and 192 KB of SRAM.
+In contrast, the STM32F407 features the more advanced ARM Cortex-M4 core, capable of operating at up to 168 MHz, with significantly larger memory resources 1 MB of flash and 192 KB of SRAM.
 The Cortex-M4 also includes a Floating Point Unit (FPU) and Digital Signal Processing (DSP) instructions, enhancing its ability to handle more computationally intensive tasks.
-By testing the ASCON optimizations on both boards, the evaluation could explore how these enhancements perform across a range of hardware capabilities, ensuring their applicability to diverse microcontroller environments within the STM32 family.
+By testing the software implementations on both boards, the evaluation could explore how these implementations perform across a range of hardware capabilities, ensuring their applicability to diverse microcontroller environments within the STM32 family.

 #### Hardware: STM32F103 & STM32F407 Discovery Boards

 The selection of the STM32F103 and STM32F407 Discovery Boards was deliberate and driven by several practical considerations.
 Both boards come with the ST-LINK/V2, an integrated in-circuit debugger and programmer, which simplifies the process of uploading code and debugging, while also enabling precise measurement of execution times.
 This was a critical feature for ensuring the accuracy of performance assessments without external variables skewing the results.
 The STM32F103, with its Cortex-M3 core, serves as a benchmark for performance in resource-constrained scenarios, such as low-power IoT devices.
-Meanwhile, the STM32F407, powered by the Cortex-M4, offers a higher-performance platform to test the optimizations under more demanding conditions.
-Although the experiment did not directly leverage the boards’ additional peripherals—like GPIO pins, timers, or communication interfaces—these features highlight their versatility for real-world IoT applications.
-Testing across these two platforms ensures that the optimizations are not tailored to a single hardware profile but are instead robust and effective across a spectrum of computational capacities, from basic to advanced, which is vital for the varied requirements of IoT deployments.
+Meanwhile, the STM32F407, powered by the Cortex-M4, offers a higher-performance platform to test the implementations under more demanding conditions.
+Although the experiment did not directly leverage the boards’ additional peripherals like GPIO pins, timers, or communication interfaces these features highlight their versatility for real-world IoT applications.
+Testing across these two platforms ensures that the implementations are not tailored to a single hardware profile but are instead robust and effective across a spectrum of computational capacities, from basic to advanced, which is vital for the varied requirements of IoT deployments.

 #### Toolchain and Measurement Setup

-For developing and testing the ASCON implementations, the STM32CubeIDE—an integrated development environment from STMicroelectronics—was employed.
+For developing and testing the implementations, the STM32CubeIDE an integrated development environment from STMicroelectronics was employed.
 This toolchain incorporates the GNU Arm Embedded Toolchain, enabling efficient compilation of C and assembly code, and integrates seamlessly with the ST-LINK/V2 for debugging.
-To maximize performance, the code was compiled with the `-O3` optimization flag, which activates advanced compiler optimizations such as loop unrolling and function inlining—techniques particularly beneficial for cryptographic applications where speed is paramount.
+To maximize performance, the code was compiled with the `-O3` optimization flag, which activates advanced compiler optimizations such as loop unrolling and function inlining—techniques particularly beneficial for applications where speed is paramount.
 Execution time was measured using the SysTick timer, a 24-bit system timer inherent to ARM Cortex-M microcontrollers, offering microsecond-level precision.
-The test methodology involved executing the `crypto_aead_encrypt` function 20,000 times, encrypting a 16-byte plaintext using a 16-byte key, nonce, and associated data, and recording the cumulative time.
-This rigorous and repeatable setup ensured consistent and reliable results, providing a solid basis for comparing the performance of the original ASCON implementation against its optimized counterpart across the two hardware platforms.
+The test methodology involved executing a computationally intensive function 20,000 times, processing a fixed amount of data, and recording the cumulative time.
+This rigorous and repeatable setup ensured consistent and reliable results, providing a solid basis for comparing the performance of different implementations across the two hardware platforms.

 ### Optimization Framework